-Inauguration Day is held on January 20 in the year following a presidential election.
+Inauguration Day falls on January 20 in the year following a presidential election.
 In 2021, Inauguration Day takes place on Wednesday, January 20.
-It will mark the 59th Presidential Inauguration in American history, a tradition begun in on April 30, 1789, by George Washington, the first U.S. president.
+It will mark the 59th Presidential Inauguration in American history, a tradition begun on April 30, 1789, by George Washington, the first U.S. president.

 The Constitution originally fixed March 4 (the anniversary of the effective date of the Constitution in 1789) as Inauguration Day.
-That’s about four months after the Election Day (which occurs on the first Tuesday after the first Monday in November).
+That’s about 4 months after Election Day (which occurs on the first Tuesday after the first Monday in November).

 Inauguration Day was moved to January 20, with the Oath of Office to be administered at noon, when Congress ratified the 20th constitutional amendment in 1933.
-Reasons cited included the unpredictability of March weather, improved roads, and the desire to reduce the time that the previous president remains in office as a “lame duck.”
+Reasons cited included the improved roads and transportation, the unpredictability of March weather, and the desire to reduce the time that the previous president remains in office as a “lame duck.”

 The first president to be inaugurated on January 20 was Franklin D. Roosevelt in 1937, when he took office for the second of his four terms.

-The Presidential Inauguration takes place in Washington, D.C., on the western side of the U.S. Capitol Building.
+Most presidential inaugurals have taken place in Washington, D.C., on the western side of the Capitol.

 What Happens on Inauguration Day?

-The most important event on Inauguration Day—and the only event required by the U.S. Constitution—is the swearing in of the new president at noon.
-With a recitation of the Oath of Office, the president-elect becomes the president and commander in chief.
+The most basic requirement of Inauguration Day is simple: The new president takes a 35-word oath.
+This is the only event required by the U.S. Constitution—the swearing in of the new president.
+With a recitation of the Oath of Office, the president-elect becomes the president and commander-in-chief.